maheshwarishikha/testRepo/detailed.md

 Sensors mounted on devices like IoT devices, Automated manufacturing like Robot arms, Process monitoring and Control equipment etc., collect and transmit data on a continuous basis which is Time stamped.
 The amount of available sensor data is continuously growing and it requires real-time analysis.
 Change point detection is used to detect any abrupt changes in Time Series data.
 Traiditional Change point detection that are implemented use Rule based methods that compare 2 data points or sets of 2 time series to compare and detect if there is a significant change that had taken place.
 This Journey uses Statistical approach to detect such change points.

-This journey helps in collating statistics on such Time series data and identify if a Change point has occurred.
+This journey helps in collating statistics on the Time series data and identify if a Change point has occurred.
 The feedback has been positive with SI partners - Cap Gemini, Infosys, Tech Mahindra, Wipro.

 ## What is the advocacy potential?